muzair2003/GriffinScheduler/README.md

 Hey University of Guelph students have you ever struggled to find a balance when choosing courses.
 You may want to avoid early classes or maybe you want a break in the middle of the day.

-Try GriffinScheduler to generate a schedule that suits your needs.
+GriffinScheduler uses a python based webscraper to pull class information and uses a backtracking algorithm to find every schedule that can be created without conflicts.

 ## Installation